Dog Anal Glands: The Dog Parent's Guide to Understanding Dog Anal Glands

 Glands can also swell if the exit duct becomes blocked, called an impaction.
 And since anal glands are warm and moist, an impacted gland is the perfect spot for bacteria to settle and cause an infection.

 Anal gland impactions and infections are extremely painful for your dog.
 Infected glands tend to form abscesses, filling the already overstuffed gland with pus.
-Eventually, the gland will rupture, usually through the body wall on your dog’s backside as that is the path of least resistance.
+This condition, known as an anal gland abscess, can lead to the gland eventually rupturing, usually through the body wall on your dog’s backside, as that is the path of least resistance.
 As you can imagine, that is a messy and unpleasant situation.

 HOW DO I TREAT ANAL GLAND ISSUES?

-Most anal gland problems are not an emergency and can be resolved by manual expression.
+Most anal gland problems are not an emergency and can be resolved by manual expression, but persistent issues may indicate anal sac disease.

 If your dog has chronic issues with their anal glands, they should be examined by your veterinarian to determine the cause.
 Your vet will treat any underlying conditions that may be contributing to his troubles.

-Weight loss and increased fiber intake are common components of a treatment plan.
+Weight loss and increased fiber intake are common components of a treatment plan to manage anal gland secretions.
 Two safe sources of fiber for dogs are canned pumpkin (not canned pie filling — the only ingredient should be pumpkin) and psyllium.
 Your vet may also recommend an Omega 3 supplement to help with inflammation and skin health.

 Severe or chronic anal gland problems may require anal gland removal.
 This surgery is complex and risky and should be reserved as a last resort.